-Significant Industrial Users Categorical Non-Categorical 1. # Of SIUs Submitting BMRs/# Required 6/6 0/0 2. # Of SIUs Submitting 90-Day Compliance Reports/# Required 1/1 0/0 3. # Of SIUs in SNC with Pretreatment Compliance Schedule/ # Required To Meet Schedule 0/0 0/0 4. # Of SIUs In Significant Noncompliance With Self Monitoring Reporting Requirements and have not returned to compliance 0 0 5. # Of SIUs in SNC for Violating Effluent or Reporting Requirements and have Not had Adequate Enforcement Action by POTW 0 0 6. # Of SIUs in SNC with Reporting Requirements At End of Report Period 1 0 7. # Of SIUs in SNC With Effluent Requirements At End of Report Period 2 1
+Significant Industrial Users Categorical Non-Categorical 1. # Of SIUs Submitting BMRs/# Required 6/6 9/9 2. # Of SIUs Submitting 90-Day Compliance Reports/# 1/1 1/1 Required 3. # Of SIUs in SNC with Pretreatment Compliance 0/0 0/0 Schedule/ # Required To Meet Schedule 4. # Of SIUs In Significant Noncompliance With Self Monitoring Reporting Requirements and have not 0 0 returned to compliance 5. # Of SIUs in SNC for Violating Effluent or Reporting Requirements and have Not had Adequate 0 0 Enforcement Action by POTW 6. # Of SIUs in SNC with Reporting Requirements At 0 2 End of Report Period 0 2 7. # Of SIUs in SNC With Effluent Requirements At 2 0 End of Report Period 2 U (continued)